Jaguar Racing: 2021–22 season

 On 2 November 2021, the team announced their latest rebranding to Jaguar TCS Racing along with confirming the unchanged driver lineup of Bird and Evans.
 Thierry Bolloré was also confirmed as the team's new chairman.
 On 17 January 2022, Norman Nato was announced as Jaguar's new reserve and simulator driver, joining Tom Dillmann and replacing Sacha Fenestraz.
 On 8 February 2022, it was announced that Jaguar would become powertrain suppliers for Envision Racing over the duration of the Gen3 era of Formula E which is set to start with the 2022–23 season.

 After a poor start to the season, Jaguar recovered at the Rome ePrix where Evans got a double victory.
 Bird was also looking for a double points finish, but he was forced to retire from the second race.
 At the inaugural Jakarta ePrix, Evans added another win to his resume, remaining fourth in the championship, but getting closer to his title rivals that gained advantage on him after a less successful Berlin ePrix double-header.

+Bolloré stepped down as Jaguar Land Rover CEO in November 2022.
+With no direct replacement announced for Jaguar Racing's chairman position, Barclay would now remain the sole official authority in the team heading into the Gen3 era of Formula E.

+2022–23 season

+Jaguar retained Evans and Bird for their Gen3 debut.
+The team changed its visual presentation, ditching teal in favor of white, while keeping black as primary colour.
+Also part of this change, the new I-Type 6 cars would also run asymmetric liveries.
+Jaguar had a troublesome season opener in Mexico City.
+Bird was suffering from technical issues throughout the whole weekend and had to retire early into the race.
+Evans, despite crashing after the first free practice due to a different unspecified problem, finished the race in eighth position.
+Further drama came at the inaugural Hyderabad ePrix, where Bird collided with Evans after unsuccessfully attempting an overtake on Sacha Fenestraz, taking both him and Evans out of the race.

+Jaguar-powered cars were initially uncompetitive against Porsche-powered teams in race conditions (despite having a superior one-lap pace), but slowly took over, scoring several poles, podium finishes and wins since, splitting them between the factory drivers of Evans and Bird and the customer Envision Racing driver lineup of Nick Cassidy and Sébastien Buemi, who became Jaguar's biggest title rivals in the process.
+Jaguar lost the teams' title by 12 points to Envision; Evans secured the third in the drivers' championship.